“O bêbado e a equilibrista” (Bosco & Blanc, 1979)

 For some brilliance as rent

-Up in the blotting paper sky
+And clouds up there in the blotting paper sky

 Sucked on tortured stains